Understanding Different Medicare Parts

 How do the different components of Medicare interact with one another?

 The different Medicare parts work together to provide comprehensive health coverage.
-Original Medicare, which includes Part A (hospital insurance) and Part B (medical insurance), covers a significant portion of your healthcare costs but not all.
+Original Medicare, which includes Part A (hospital insurance) and Part B (medical insurance), helps cover a significant portion of your healthcare costs but not all.
 To help with costs not covered by Original Medicare, you can choose to add a Part D plan for prescription drug coverage and purchase a supplemental insurance policy known as Medigap.
 On the other hand, if you opt for a Medicare Advantage Plan (Part C), it combines the coverage of Parts A and B, usually includes Part D, and may offer additional benefits not covered by Original Medicare.

 What are the costs associated with the different parts of Medicare?